identity-com/prove-solana-wallet/README.md

-# Prove-Solana-Wallet
+# prove-solana-wallet

-This library proves ownership of a [Solana](https://solana.com) wallet to off-chain verifiers.
+This library proveTransactions ownership of a [Solana](https://solana.com) wallet to off-chain verifiers.

 It is compatible with standard browser wallet adapters, such as [sol-wallet-adapter](https://github.com/project-serum/sol-wallet-adapter),